 Once an estimated assessment becomes final it is extremely difficult to challenge.
 The burden shifts to the business to prove that the actual liability is lower — which requires producing the very records the business failed to maintain or submit in the first place.
 At Blackridge Tax, we intervene before assessments become final whenever possible — and when they already have, we pursue every available avenue to challenge, reduce, and resolve them.

-Sales Tax Permit Revocation The state can revoke or refuse to renew a business's sales tax permit — its legal authority to collect and remit sales tax.
+The state can revoke or refuse to renew a business’s sales tax permit.
 Without a valid permit, the business cannot legally operate.
-For retail businesses, restaurants, and any operation that depends on the ability to transact with customers, permit revocation is not a technicality.
-It is a shutdown.
+For retail businesses and restaurants, permit revocation is a shutdown.

-Business License Suspension Many licensing boards — including those governing contractors, healthcare providers, financial professionals, and other licensed practitioners — require proof of tax compliance as a condition of license maintenance.
-A sales tax delinquency can trigger license suspension or revocation proceedings that put an entire professional practice at risk.
+Many licensing boards—including those governing contractors, healthcare, and financial professionals—require proof of tax compliance.
+A delinquency can trigger proceedings that put an entire professional practice at risk.

-Liens & Levies State tax authorities can file liens against business assets and the personal assets of responsible individuals, levy business bank accounts, and seize inventory — often with less procedural notice than the IRS is required to provide.
+State tax authorities can file liens against business and personal assets, levy bank accounts, and seize inventory—often with less procedural notice than the IRS.

-Personal Liability In California, the CDTFA has the authority to assess responsible individuals — business owners, officers, and those with financial control — directly for unpaid trust fund sales taxes.
-This personal liability assessment can follow individuals long after the business has closed.
+In California, the CDTFA has the authority to assess owners and officers directly for unpaid trust fund sales taxes.
+This liability can follow individuals long after the business has closed.

 Use tax is the complement to sales tax — and one of the most commonly overlooked tax obligations facing businesses today.
 Use tax applies when a business or individual purchases taxable goods or services without paying sales tax — typically in out-of-state or online transactions where the seller did not collect California sales tax.

 The purchaser is responsible for self-assessing and remitting use tax directly to the state.
-Most businesses are unaware of this obligation until they are audited — at which point the assessment covers multiple years of untaxed purchases, plus penalties and interest, and the total can be substantial.
+Most businesses are unaware of this obligation until they are audited — at which point the assessment covers multiple years of untaxed purchases, plus penalties and interest.

 At Blackridge Tax, we represent businesses in use tax audits, challenge indirect estimation methodologies, and negotiate settlements that reflect the actual tax owed rather than the state’s inflated estimates.

-For businesses operating in multiple states or selling products and services to customers in other jurisdictions, the sales tax landscape has become significantly more complex following the Supreme Court's 2018 decision in South Dakota v.
-Wayfair.
-That decision eliminated the physical presence requirement for sales tax nexus — meaning that a business with sufficient economic activity in a state is now required to collect and remit that state's sales tax even without a physical location there.
+Following the Supreme Court’s 2018 decision in South Dakota v.
+Wayfair, a business with sufficient economic activity in a state is now required to collect and remit that state’s sales tax even without a physical location there.

-Blackridge Tax represents businesses and individuals facing sales and use tax delinquencies, audits, and enforcement actions involving $50,000 or more in state tax liability.
-Our team includes a Board Certified Tax Specialist, attorneys licensed in six states and before the U.S. Tax Court, a CPA, and an Enrolled Agent — professionals who understand both the technical complexity of sales and use tax law and the practical realities of how state tax authorities operate and how to negotiate with them effectively.
+Blackridge Tax represents businesses and individuals facing sales and use tax delinquencies involving $50,000 or more in state tax liability.
+Our team includes a Board Certified Tax Specialist, attorneys licensed in six states, a CPA, and an Enrolled Agent.

 Sales tax compliance is not optional — and neither is the expertise required to resolve it when things go wrong.